MOSDEV82/ava/README.md

 # ava

-> Just the tools you need to create artificial inteligence.
+> Just the tools you need to create artificial intelligence.

 **Table of Contents**
 - [ava](#ava)